ScottyB/the-software-engineering-phd-guide/the_software_engineering_phd_guide/how-to-plan-a-study-design.md

 ## Select a methodology suited to your research questions
 A research question influences the choice of methodology.
 For example, a research question such as “How do software engineers perceive the benefits of static analysis tools?” is well suited to a survey where you ask software engineers about their perception rather than an empirical investigation of Github issues.
 The choice of methodology is also influenced by a) time frames, b) researcher expertise/experience, c) researcher philosophy, and d) effort required.
 Outline the methodology approach including data analysis techniques and rough sample size.

+## Identify where randomness can creep in
+Identify gaps where subjectivity or randomness is present in your study design and provide a mitigation approach.
+For example, for a study that involves annotating software defects, use multiple annotators and calculate Cohen's Kappa to assess the level of agreement between annotators.
+Randomness is related to sampling and can be addressed through increasing the sample size or (where applicable) performing a power analysis.
+No methodology is completely sound, there are always factors that are not considered or are out of scope.
+Mention these aspects in the threats to validity or future work sections of the paper.

 ## Triangulate your findings using mixed-methods
 In the software engineering field reviewers expect some validation of the findings.
 For example, if your study involves interviews then consider validating your transcription summaries with the interviewees.
 One strategy is to use mixed-methods where multiple methodologies are combined.
 This is done to triangulate findings by identifying multiple sources for the same result.
 Examples include running a survey followed by an interview to validate results, and surveying practitioners after a systematic mapping study.